jbloom/phyloExpCM/docs/phyloExpCM_FreqsFromAlignment.rst

 * *includestop* : specifies whether we tally the frequencies of stop codons as a possible amino acid.
 If *True* then we include stop codons in the tally; if *False* then we do not.

+* *pseudocounts* : integer number of pseudocounts added to the counts for each amino acid at each site.
+If you set this to zero, the actual fractions will be computed.
+But you might want to use a pseudocount (such as one) if you don't want to estimate zero frequencies.

 * *outputfile* is the created file in form the of the ``*_equilibriumpreferences.txt`` file created by the `mapmuts`_ script ``mapmuts_inferpreferences.py``.
 Specifically, for each site all the occurrences of each amino acid is counted.
 Gaps are disregarded, and stop codons are either included or disregarded depending on the value of *includestop*.
 For each site *r* the script counts the fraction of sequences (among those being counted at this site) that have *a* as the amino acid.
 The results are written to the create file as in::

     #SITE   WT_AA   SITE_ENTROPY    PI_A    PI_C    PI_D    PI_E    PI_F    PI_G    PI_H    PI_I    PI_K    PI_L    PI_M    PI_N    PI_P    PI_Q    PI_R    PI_S    PI_T    PI_V    PI_W    PI_Y    PI_*